-Even if you’re not on a tight travel budget, the quality of food you’ll get at some of the stalls is soooooo good that you can’t help but ditch the city’s more formal restaurants in exchange for some delicious hawker fare.
+Even if you’re not on a tight travel budget, the quality of food at some of the stalls can be spectacular.
+In fact, it’s soooooo good at times that you can’t help but ditch the city’s more formal restaurants in exchange for some delicious hawker fare.

 Where & what to eat

 As I’ve often mentioned, it’s hard to go wrong at most of the hawker stalls around these parts.